SCS-CBU-CED-IAM/mobileid/README.md

   receipt  - optional success receipt message

   Example ./mobileid-sign.sh -v +41792080350 "Do you want to login to corporate VPN?" en
-          ./mobileid-sign.sh -v +41792080350 "Do you want to login to corporate VPN?" en "Successfull login into VPN" ./mobileid-sign.sh -v -e +41792080350 "Do you need a new password?" en "Password: 123456"
+          ./mobileid-sign.sh -v +41792080350 "Do you want to login to corporate VPN?" en "Successful login into VPN" ./mobileid-sign.sh -v -e +41792080350 "Do you need a new password?" en "Password: 123456"
 ```